Today’s review, Shangri-La at The Shard, is by Benjamin Black, who is an avid luxury travel fan and will be doing occasional reviews for TLFL.

-You can also get similar hotel benefits to FHR by booking through TLFL’s partners Debonair.
+You can also get similar hotel benefits to FHR by booking through TLFL’s partners GTC.

-Arrival was smooth at about 8pm on a Monday night.
+Arrival was smooth at about 8pm on a Monday night in Shangri-La at The Shard.
 Once I arrived, my luggage was whisked away and I took the express lift from the entrance lobby to the main hotel lobby on the 35th floor – where the views are already spectacular.
 The lobby is surprisingly small and the main hotel restaurant, Ting, takes up most of the floor.
 This makes a potentially rather intimidating space a lot more personable and friendly, although I noticed large queues a couple of times to check-in and out, which isn’t ideal in the main thoroughfare between the lifts.